Mentoring Ten Physicians

 “The other phrase we heard as kids, both from Mama and Daddy, was, ‘Figure it out.’
 This could apply to changing a chain on a bike, starting the lawnmower, putting a jigsaw puzzle together, settling an argument among siblings or friends, or trying to cook dinner.
 ‘Figure it out’ was shorthand for ‘You can do this.
 Think about it.
 Experiment.
 Try different methods.
 Read about it.
 You’re smart enough to do this.
 You’ve got it.’”

-The reception and dinner will be hosted at the Country Club of Jackson, Mississippi, as the city became home to the Guytons after the UM School of Medicine moved from the Oxford campus in 1955.
-C Spire — a diversified telecommunications and technology services company and the nation’s largest privately-held wireless provider — is the presenting sponsor for the event.
+The reception and dinner was hosted at the Country Club of Jackson, Mississippi, as the city became home to the Guytons after the UM School of Medicine moved from the Oxford campus in 1955.
+C Spire — a diversified telecommunications and technology services company and the nation’s largest privately-held wireless provider — was the presenting sponsor for the event.

 “We’re always excited to see who the Women’s Council selects to receive the annual award and we can’t think of a better choice than the Guytons, two inspiring and generous human beings,” said Beth Creekmore Pickering, executive director of the C Spire Foundation.
 “They truly made a difference in the medical profession, not only in Mississippi but throughout the world – all the while raising an amazing family who is equally inspirational.”